Linux bash shell provides a lot of information into running applications.

 Print Current PATH Variable

-We will start printing current
+We will start printing the current

 PATH variable.
 This will print currently available paths in the